Theoretical constraints on tidal triggering of slow earthquakes: Discussion

-Moreover, a strong correlation with small-amplitude shear stress perturbations, but a comparatively weak correlation with large-amplitude normal stress variations, has been documented for LFEs along the SAF and for SSEs in Cascadia \parencite{thomas2009tremor,hawthorneTidalModulationSlow2010}.
-As discussed by \textcite{hawthorneTidalModulationSlow2010,houston2015low}, one possible explanation for this weak response to normal stress variations is that fault slip occurs under undrained conditions, such that changes in normal stress are accompanied by compensating pore pressure variations.
-Let $h_w\,[\mathrm{m}]$ denote the hydraulic width in the fault-normal direction and $c_d\,[\mathrm{m^2\,s^{-1}}]$ is the hydraulic diffusivity.
-The characteristic diffusion timescale in the fault-normal direction is then $T_d \sim h_w^2/c_d$.
-For the undrained approximation to be valid, this diffusion timescale must be much longer than both the tidal period, $T_d \gg T$, and the characteristic RSF timescale, $T_d \gg d_c/V_{\rm ss}$ \parencite{segallDilatantStrengtheningMechanism2010,rudnickiHomogeneousMembranePore2025}.
-If poroelastic effects are included (see \ref{sec:poroelastic_effects} for details), we find that the normalized stress perturbation amplitude can be written as $P_{\sigma} = |\Delta \tau - f_*^{ss}(1-B)\,\Delta \sigma|/(a \sigma_0^\prime)$, and that the normal stress perturbation parameter becomes $\epsilon = (1-B)\,\Delta \sigma/\sigma_0^\prime$, where $B$ is Skempton’s coefficient and $\sigma_0^\prime$ denotes the reference effective normal stress.
-Consequently, the analysis presented above remains valid in the presence of poroelastic effects, provided that the nondimensional parameters $P_{\sigma}$ and $\epsilon$ are redefined as above.
+Moreover, observations of LFEs along the SAF and SSEs in Cascadia show a stronger correlation with relatively small shear stress perturbations than with larger normal stress perturbations \parencite{thomas2009tremor,hawthorneTidalModulationSlow2010}.
+As discussed by \textcite{hawthorneTidalModulationSlow2010,houston2015low}, one possible explanation for this weak response to normal stress variations is that slip events occurs under undrained conditions, such that changes in normal stress are accompanied by compensating pore pressure variations.
+Let $h_w$ denote the hydraulic width of the shear zone measured normal to the fault, and let $c_d\,[\mathrm{m^2\,s^{-1}}]$ denote the hydraulic diffusivity.
+The characteristic diffusion timescale across the shear zone is then $T_d \sim h_w^2/c_d$.
+For the undrained approximation to be valid, this diffusion timescale must be much longer than both the tidal period, $T_d \gg T$, and the characteristic RSF timescale, $T_d \gg d_c/V_{\rm ss}$~\parencite{segallDilatantStrengtheningMechanism2010}.
+If undrained poroelastic effects are included (see Appendix~\ref{sec:poroelastic_effects} for details), we find that the normalized stress perturbation amplitude can be redefined as $P_{\sigma} = |\Delta \tau - f_*^{ss}(1-B)\,\Delta \sigma|/(a \sigma_0^\prime)$, and that the normal stress perturbation parameter becomes $\epsilon = (1-B)\,\Delta \sigma/\sigma_0^\prime$, where $B$ is Skempton’s coefficient and $\sigma_0^\prime$ denotes the background effective normal stress.
+In the drained case, additional hydromechanical timescales associated with pore pressure diffusion may become important, potentially introducing additional nondimensional parameters beyond those considered here.
+Consequently, the analysis presented above remains valid in the presence of undrained poroelastic effects, provided that the nondimensional parameters $P_{\sigma}$ and $\epsilon$ are redefined as above.

-We further tested additional parameter combinations to examine the sensitivity of the triggering behavior, including variations in $R_{ab}$, $\kappa$, and $\mathcal{N}$.
-These variations do not alter the main qualitative conclusions reported here, and the detailed results are presented in~\ref{app:N_kkc_Rab}.